ttran9/tt-forecast-spring/src/main/scripts/README.md

     - Run the contents of the three scripts: samplepostgresuser.sql, schemacreate.sql, and sampleusergrant.sql step by step by how they are labeled (steps 1-3) for the corresponding segments.

+    - If you are getting errors and you don't want to drop the database you can always drop the tables before running the three other steps mentioned in the previous bullet point.
+        - Just execute the contents of the droptables.sql file to do this.
+        - If you decide to drop the tables you don't need to re-create the user or re-run the script corresponding to step 1 (samplepostgresuser.sql), but you should re-run steps 2-3.